t-richards/chemo/README.md

 ## Download

-The latest development build can be [downloaded directly from AppVeyor](https://ci.appveyor.com/project/t-richards/chemo/build/artifacts).
+The latest "release" can be [downloaded from the releases section on GitHub](https://github.com/t-richards/chemo/releases).

 ## System Requirements